nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-This SQL query deletes a verification code with the given id and makes sure has been created no more than 15 minutes ago, it also returns the `user_id` associated.
+This SQL query deletes a verification code with the given id and makes sure it has been created no more than 15 minutes ago, it also returns the `user_id` associated.
 In case of no rows, means the code didn't exist or it was expired so we respond with that, otherwise an internal error.

 ```go
 expiresAt := time.Now().Add(time.Hour * 24 * 60)